george-m2/pais-src/README.md

 # pais-src
-Repository mirror for graphs and notebooks used in my university essays.
+Repository mirror for graphs, notebooks and data used in PAIS university essays.